 We decided that the mindset that would be most useful is one that enables us not to take the insults personally and to realise that you did your absolute best in the face of some very difficult behaviours and comments that really are a reflection of who the other person is.

 That isn’t something that you want to stick to you because it will mar the quality of service you provide to the next caller.

 The insults you throw at me do not stick to me.
 I do not let them hurt me.
 In fact, the insults you have thrown at me will bounce off of me and stick to you, because I am rubber.
 I am resilient!
 I will “bounce back”,

 They adopted “I’m rubber you’re glue, whatever you say bounces off of me and sticks to you!” as their team mantra

-Armed to the teeth with new ways of thinking and understanding why a customer may behave that way and a set of tools to help them to avoid conversation cul de sacs and manage their responses my job was done!
+Armed to the teeth with new ways of thinking and understanding why a customer may behave that way and a set of tools to help them to avoid the conversation cul-de-sac and respond to conflict with confidence, my job was done!